Fig. 297, labeled - Click for higher resolution

 Fig 299

-One of the original AC Tesla Induction Motors on display in the British Science Museum in London.
+One of the original AC Tesla Induction Motors photographed at the British Science Museum in London.
 This motor was referenced in T.C.
 Martin's book as loaned by Tesla to Prof. Ayrton in England.
 When Tesla traveled to London for his lecture in 1892 the motor was gifted.
 Additional images and text in the link: https://www.teslasociety.com/hall_of_fame.htm

 It was intended to exhibit the model shown in Fig 299, but it was unavailable for that purpose owing to the fact that it was some time ago handed over to the care of Prof. Ayrton in England.
 This model was originally provided with twelve independent coils; this number, as Mr. Tesla pointed out in his first lecture, being divisible by two and three, was selected in order to make various connections for two and three-phase operations, and during Mr. Tesla's experiments was used in many ways with from two to six phases.
 The model, Fig 298, consists of a magnetic frame of laminated iron with four polar projections between which an armature is supported on brass bolts passing through the frame.
 A great variety of armatures was used in connection with these two and other fields.
 Some of the armatures are shown in front on the table, Fig 297, and several are shown enlarged in Figs 300-310.
 An interesting exhibit is that shown at L, Fig 297.
 This is an armature of hardened steel which was used in a demonstration before the Society of Arts in Boston, by Prof. Anthony.
 Another curious exhibit is shown enlarged in Fig 301.
 This consists of thick discs of wrought iron placed lengthwise, with a mass of copper cast around them.
 The discs were arranged longitudinally to afford an easier starting by reason of the induced current formed in the iron discs, which differed in phase from those in the copper.
 This armature would start with a single circuit and run in synchronism, and represents one of the earliest types of such an armature.